vxcontrol/cloud/CONTRIBUTING.md

 - Follow responsible disclosure practices for any vulnerabilities discovered
 - Respect the intellectual property rights of VXControl and other contributors
 - Maintain professional conduct in all interactions with the community
+- **Comply with [Terms of Service](TERMS_OF_SERVICE.md)** when testing or using cloud services

+## Important Legal Notice

+⚠️ **Before contributing or testing cloud integration features, read the [Terms of Service](TERMS_OF_SERVICE.md).**

+This SDK provides access to sensitive cybersecurity capabilities through cloud services.
+Contributors must understand and comply with legal and ethical requirements for:
+- Working with threat intelligence and vulnerability data
+- Testing AI-powered troubleshooting features with anonymized data
+- Handling computational resources and security analysis tools

+All contributions involving cloud services integration must align with authorized, defensive cybersecurity purposes only.

 ## How to Contribute